 “Common Ground High School asked us for design recommendations,” Organschi reports.
 “I suggested using mass timber as the construction material.
 I said we would source the wood.
 We know exactly what forest this wood is coming from.
 The school will be a great pedagogical lesson for the students.
 School leadership liked it.
 They were committed from the beginning.”

 Working in close collaboration with design partner and co-principal of the firm Elizabeth Gray, along with respected local timber and structural engineers, Organschi and his team devised a construction strategy that deployed cellulose-based building materials throughout the addition.
 Black spruce CLT panels act as the tension surface and final ceiling finish.
-Vertical CLT panels form bearing and shear walls, while glue-laminated rafters and heavy timber trusses span the large ground-floor multi-purpose space.
+Vertical CLT panels form bearing and shear walls, while glued-laminated rafters and heavy timber trusses span the large ground-floor multi-purpose space.

 Black spruce was selected because it’s “super dense and has an incredibly high bending stress capacity,” Organschi says.
 “The grain is tight and very beautiful.
 It’s a very exciting material to work with.”